SafeguardLi/gettingcleaningdata/CodeBook.md

 ## Variables

+**As per the original information provided by the authors of the study:**
+The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
+These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.
+Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
+Similarly, the acceleration signal was then separated into body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.
+Subsequently, the body linear acceleration and angular velocity were derived in time to obtain Jerk signals (tBodyAccJerk-XYZ and tBodyGyroJerk-XYZ).
+Also the magnitude of these three-dimensional signals were calculated using the Euclidean norm (tBodyAccMag, tGravityAccMag, tBodyAccJerkMag, tBodyGyroMag, tBodyGyroJerkMag).
+Finally a Fast Fourier Transform (FFT) was applied to some of these signals producing fBodyAcc-XYZ, fBodyAccJerk-XYZ, fBodyGyro-XYZ, fBodyAccJerkMag, fBodyGyroMag, fBodyGyroJerkMag.
+(Note the 'f' to indicate frequency domain signals).

-As required by the assignment (step 2), from the original set of 563 variables/features I selected all those variables that measure a mean or standard deviation of a feature vector.
+**As required by the assignment (step 2):**
+From the original set of 561 variables/features I selected all those variables that measure a mean or standard deviation of a feature vector.
 Specifically, I included all variables that include "mean" or "std" in their name.
 This includes weighted averages of frequency components (*meanFreq()*) and the additional vectors obtained by averaging the signals in a signal window sample (the 7 *angle()* variables).
 In addition, I added a variable *subject* denoting the subject of each observation (one out of thirty) and an *acitivity* variable denoting the activity of each observation (one out of six).
 Therefore, there are 88 variables in total in the dataset *average_analysis.txt*.
 A complete list of these variables can be found at the bottom of this document.
 The variables received proper names as found in the features-list of the original dataset, denoting exactly what was measured (adhering to the first of the three principles of tidy data).